mj294/gem-shut-the-fuck-up/README.markdown

 Party hard your changelog.
 Party hard your party rules.
 Party hard your entirely superfluous description of the gem I already decided to install.

-Gem Party Hard turns off post install messages and replaces them with the Party Hard Message.
+Gem Party Hard turns off post install messages (only for gems that have them) and replaces them with the Party Hard Message.

 ## Installation